 In the following two photos, Benny teaches us the relationship between organ tone and postural support and the ability to focus and actively engage with intention.

-The photograph on the left of Benny at one year old, the lack of organ tone in his torso is manifested in his low muscle tone and resulting disorganization of his skeleton.
+The photograph on the right of Benny at one year old, the lack of organ tone in his torso is manifested in his low muscle tone and resulting disorganization of his skeleton.
 He doesn’t have support for the activity of sitting and playing.
 What is he showing us about the relationship between organ tone and inner attitude.
 What do you notice about his attention and intention?

 At birth, low tone in the organs will be accompanied by low tone in the muscles, and high organ tone will be accompanied by high muscle tone.
 As development progresses, low organ tone can also manifest as high muscle tone and fixation in some muscles to compensate for lack of dynamic support and mobility.
 All the organs can be of a similar tone or different organs can be of different tone.
 As Benny is showing us in the photos, to the degree that we are organically organized for any given activity, we are able to focus our attention and intention on that activity and feel adequate to the task.
 We thank him for the clarity of his embodiment.